Garden myths and misinformation

 Vinegar is not the weed killer they claim.
 It will kill topical growth and small seedlings but not the roots.
 To kill the entire plant, roots and all will take repeated use.

-It will take a lot longer than you think and you will need to use a lot of vinegar. (stay away for horticultural vinegar, it is highly caustic and can cause severe injury.
+It will take a lot longer than you think and you will need to use a lot of vinegar. (stay away from horticultural vinegar, it is highly caustic and can cause severe injury.
 Even breathing the mist as you spray can cause lung damage or getting the mist on your skin can cause burns)

 So what is wrong with using vinegar?

-The whole point of moving away from products like Round up is environmental concerns.
+The whole point of moving away from products like Roundup is environmental concerns.
 But using vinegar can cause damage to beneficial creatures in your garden.

-Conundrum: So is it an herbicide to kill plants by spraying them with it or now it is beneficial to kill fungus on plants by spraying them with it?
+Conundrum: So is it an herbicide to kill plants by spraying them with it or now is it beneficial to kill fungus on plants by spraying them with it?

 What about adding table salt to vinegar to improve its effectiveness?

 Unlike synthetic or organic pesticides which break down over time, the sodium ion does not break down.
 It might be washed away by water to another location, like the soil where you grow favorite plants, or into local rivers and lakes, but it will always be somewhere.